LeyPopuli/cripto-simulator/README.md

 ### Time to RUN
 * Type in the terminal "flask run", please make sure you have the environment activate.
 ***
+### Additional info
+* The auth part of the app will be continued in version 2.0 of the app.
+Unfortunately, it could not be tackled with sufficient time and expertise and was preferred to be postponed rather than to be tackled imprecisely.

 ## Developer :computer:
 Hi!
 My name is **Leyre**, as the final project of the Keepcoding Zero Bootcamp, I made a crypto investment simulator to play with the values to see if we can make our investment grow or not.